• EnglishEspañol日本語한국어Português

 View log data

-If everything is configured correctly and your data is being collected, you should see log data in both of these places:
+Once you have set everything up and collected the data, you should see log data in both of these places:

-If no data appears after you enable our log management capabilities, follow our standard log troubleshooting procedures.
+If you don't see any data after enabling our log management capabilities, follow our standard log troubleshooting procedures.

 Disable log forwarding

-To disable log forwarding capabilities, you can uninstall the Kubernetes plugin by following the steps outlined here.
+To disable log forwarding capabilities, you can uninstall the Kubernetes plugin by following these steps.
 You do not need to do anything else in New Relic.

 Copyright © 2024 New Relic Inc.